Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

 # Create UAN Boot Images

-Update configuration management git repository to match the installed version of the UAN product.
+Update configuration management Git repository to match the installed version of the UAN product.
 Then use that updated configuration to create UAN boot images and a BOS session template.

 This is the overall workflow for preparing UAN images for booting UANs:

-1. Clone the UAN configuration git repository and create a branch based on the branch imported by the UAN installation.
+1. Clone the UAN configuration Git repository and create a branch based on the branch imported by the UAN installation.
 2. Update the configuration content and push the changes to the newly created branch.
-3. Create a Configuration Framework Service \(CFS\) configuration for the UANs, specifying the git configuration and the UAN image to apply the configuration to.
+3. Create a Configuration Framework Service \(CFS\) configuration for the UANs, specifying the Git configuration and the UAN image to apply the configuration to.
 More Cray products can also be added to the CFS configuration so that the UANs can install multiple Cray products into the UAN image at the same time.
 4. Configure the UAN image using CFS and generate a newly configured version of the UAN image.
 5. Create a Boot Orchestration Service \(BOS\) boot session template for the UANs.
 This template maps the configured image, the CFS configuration to be applied post-boot, and the nodes which will receive the image and configuration.

 Once the UAN BOS session template is created, the UANs will be ready to be booted by a BOS session.

-Replace PRODUCT\_VERSION and CRAY\_EX\_HOSTNAME in the example commands in this procedure with the current UAN product version installed \(See Step 1\) and the hostname of the HPE Cray EX system, respectively.
+Replace *PRODUCT\_VERSION* and *CRAY\_EX\_HOSTNAME* in the example commands in this procedure with the current UAN product version installed \(See Step 1\) and the hostname of the HPE Cray EX system, respectively.

-### Prerequisites
+## Prerequisites

 The UAN product stream must be installed.

-### Limitations
+## Limitations

 This guide only details how to apply UAN-specific configuration to the UAN image and nodes.
 Consult the manuals for the individual HPE products \(for example, workload managers and the HPE Cray Programming Environment\) that must be configured on the UANs.

+## Procedure

 ### UAN Image Pre-Boot Configuration